 Of course it is perfectly possible to put your own spin on your suits with accessories like button holes, or you can keep things really relaxed by having everyone in mismatched suits.

 The alternative, of course, is to wear what you like and tell guests to do the same.
 Most people quite like buying something new – a special outfit – for their wedding.
 Putting on clothes that you have never worn before gives it a sense of occasion.
 There is nothing that says it has to be a white dress or suit though.
-You could rock up in an awesome Hawaiian shirt like Owen, a top hat in an alternative style like Colin, a vintage inspired dress like Laura, a neon suit like Camilla (above) or a dress with rainbows on like Kerry.
+You could rock up in an awesome checked shirt like Danny, a top hat in an alternative style like Colin, a vintage inspired dress like Laura, a neon suit like Camilla (above) or a dress with rainbows on like Kerry.

 If you’re a same sex couple you could choose to wear one element of your outfit that compliments each other’s, like buttonholes or a bouquet.